 JOVAN SCOTT LEWIS

 Jovan Scott Lewis is Associate Professor and Chair of the Department of Geography at the University of California, Berkeley.
 His research is generally concerned with the questions of racial capitalism, underdevelopment, and radical terms of repair.
-He is the author of Scammer’s Yard: The Crime of Black Repair in Jamaica (University of Minnesota Press, 2020) and Violent Utopia, forthcoming in 2022 from Duke University Press, which traces the consequences of the 1921 Tulsa race massacre.
+He is the author of Scammer’s Yard: The Crime of Black Repair in Jamaica (University of Minnesota Press, 2020) and Violent Utopia: Dispossession and Black Restoration in Tulsa, from Duke University Press, which traces the consequences of the 1921 Tulsa race massacre.
 In 2021, he was appointed by California Governor Gavin Newsom to serve on the state's Reparations Taskforce.
 He started the Berkeley Black Geographies Project in 2016 after joining the Geography Department at the University of California, Berkeley.

 BRANDI THOMPSON SUMMERS